Code-Screen/Code-Screen.github.io/docs/php.md

 ### Automated test-suite setup

-If would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as test classes in the `tests/` directory.
+If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as test classes in the `tests/` directory.

-All unit test class file names must end with `Test.php` and the test classes with file names that end with `HiddenTest.php` will not be visible to the candidate.
+All unit test class filenames must end with `Test.php` and the test classes with filenames that end with `HiddenTest.php` will not be visible to the candidate.

 `PHP` version 7.2 must be used and all dependencies that your coding test requires need to be added to the `composer.json` file.